| Medical Dictionary |

 |

-Like most other parts of your body, your eyelids can get infected, inflamed, or even develop cancer.
-There are also specific eyelid problems, including:
+Like other parts of your body, your eyelids can get infected, become swollen, or develop growths or eye cancer.

 Botox is a drug made from a toxin produced by the bacterium Clostridium botulinum.
 It's the same toxin that causes a life-threatening type of food poisoning called botulism.
 Doctors use it in small doses to treat health problems, including: